vitekzkytek/PythonDataIES/README.md

 * The course is held **in-person** and there is by default **no online** option.

 * If you are junior to last BSc year/ MSc level, please consider your coding skills.
 If you just started coding (R or anything else), please consider signing up later on.
 We will still be here (hopefully) next semester as well.
-* If you decide to *drop out after the 2-week grace period*, note that if you submit homework, you will be awarded "F" mark followin the university guidelines.
+* If you decide to *drop out after the 2-week grace period*, note that if you submit homework, you will be awarded "F" mark following the university guidelines.
 Please, do consider this as well with regards to staying in the course.
 There might be others waiting for the spot.
--->

 # Schedule